Frequently Asked Questions From Parents/Guardians About COVID-19 and the Vaccines

 Among children under age 18 in the United States who’ve gotten COVID, many have been hospitalized and thousands have died.

-Even if your child doesn’t get very sick, a COVID-19 infection could still cause health problems down the road.
+Even if your child doesn’t get very sick, a COVID infection could still cause health problems down the road.

 Your child can also spread the virus to someone who is at risk for severe illness—like a grandparent, someone at church, a teacher at school, or anyone in your community.

-The vaccines are highly effective at preventing severe illness, hospitalization, and death due to COVID-19.
+The vaccines work very well to prevent severe illness, hospitalization, and death due to COVID.

 How do we know the vaccines are safe for kids?

-The COVID-19 vaccine for children has been through rigorous testing and thorough review by the FDA and CDC.
+The COVID vaccines for children have been through rigorous testing and thorough review by the FDA and CDC.

 Thousands of children participated in the clinical trials.
-Among those who received the vaccine, it was shown to be safe and effective at preventing COVID-19.
+Among those who received a vaccine, it was shown to be safe and effective at preventing COVID.

-COVID-19 vaccines are the most closely monitored vaccines in U.S. history.
-And the FDA and CDC will continue to monitor the safety of COVID-19 vaccines, including among children.
+COVID vaccines are the most closely monitored vaccines in U.S. history.
+And the FDA and CDC continue to monitor the safety of COVID vaccines, including among children.

-Once your immune system is introduced to the spike protein, your body breaks down the vaccine components and gets rid of them within about 36 hours.
+Once your immune system is introduced to the spike protein, your body breaks down the vaccine ingredients and gets rid of them.

-Will I or my child get myocarditis or pericarditis from receiving an mRNA COVID-19 vaccine?
+Will I or my child get myocarditis or pericarditis from receiving an mRNA COVID vaccine?

 Myocarditis and pericarditis are two kinds of heart inflammation that can cause symptoms like chest pain, a fast or hard heartbeat, and shortness of breath.

-These kinds of heart inflammation after vaccination are extremely rare.
+These kinds of heart inflammation after vaccination are rare.

-When they happen, they mostly happen in male adolescents and young adults, typically within several days after mRNA COVID-19 vaccination.
+When they happen, they mostly happen in male adolescents and young adults, typically within several days after mRNA COVID vaccination.

 Patients usually recover quickly and respond well to medications and rest.

-You’re actually more likely to get heart inflammation if you’re unvaccinated and get sick with COVID-19.
-And heart inflammation from COVID-19 tends to be worse than the heart inflammation people have had after vaccination.
+You’re actually more likely to get heart inflammation if you’re unvaccinated and get sick with COVID.
+And heart inflammation from COVID tends to be worse than the heart inflammation people have had after vaccination.

-Are the COVID-19 vaccines safe for people who want to become pregnant, are pregnant, or are breastfeeding?
+Are the COVID vaccines safe for people who want to become pregnant, are pregnant, or are breastfeeding?

 Yes.
-Growing evidence confirms that people who are pregnant or were recently pregnant are at higher risk for severe illness if they get COVID-19.
-There is no evidence that vaccination against COVID-19 leads to complications during pregnancy.
+People who are pregnant or were recently pregnant are more likely to get very sick from COVID.
+There is no evidence that vaccination against COVID leads to complications during pregnancy.

-And, there is no evidence that any vaccines, including COVID-19 vaccines, cause fertility problems in women or men.
+And, there is no evidence that any vaccines, including COVID vaccines, cause fertility problems in women or men.

-CDC recommends COVID-19 vaccination as soon as possible for all people who are pregnant, want to become pregnant, or are breastfeeding get and stay up to date with their COVID vaccine.
+CDC recommends that all people who are pregnant, want to become pregnant, or are breastfeeding get and stay up to date with their COVID vaccine.

-COVID-19 can be a dangerous disease during pregnancy and increases the risk of severe illness in pregnant moms and preterm birth for the baby.
+COVID can be a dangerous disease during pregnancy.
+It increases the risk of severe illness in pregnant moms and preterm birth for the baby.
 It might increase risks for other problems during pregnancy.

-Getting a COVID-19 vaccine can protect you against severe illness from COVID-19 and help keep your baby safe.
+Getting a COVID vaccine can protect you against severe illness from COVID and help keep your baby safe.

-Can someone get a COVID-19 vaccine while on their period?
+Can someone get a COVID vaccine while on their period?